 Blockchain technology is still considered to be in its infancy (part of a “quiet revolution” per the Harvard Business Review), with some mystery surrounding its conception.
-Although described for the first time in 2008 in the context of Bitcoin by an obscure entity named Satoshi Nakamoto, Stuart Haber and W Scott Stornetta invested the concept of a “blockchain” in 1991.
+Although described for the first time in 2008 in the context of Bitcoin by an obscure entity named Satoshi Nakamoto, Stuart Haber and W Scott Stornetta invested in the concept of a “blockchain” in 1991.
 The cryptographers published a paper describing their invention, an append-only data storage system utilizing hash values for documents and storing them with timestamps.

 Important Definitions: “Cryptography”, “Hash Values”, and “Distributed Ledger”